 All Prescott Indivisible members are welcome to attend our steering committee meetings.
 For more information or to contact members of the steering committee, please email us: [email protected]

 About Prescott Indivisible

 Prescott Indivisible has a strong track record of activism.
-We adopted the team concept: Communication/Events; Voter Education and Elections; Education; Environment; Human Rights; Immigration and Peacekeepers to assist with safely issues.
-Initially we had a steering committee that consisted of volunteers.
-After our guidelines were adopted, the steering committee is made up of elected officers and members at large and the heads of the various teams, or their designees.
-A diverse group of community activists, social justice advocates and others that have volunteer ties to non-profits and religious organizations, the steering committee assists the teams when asked and sets the agendas.
+We adopted the team concept: Communication/Events; Voter Education and Elections; Education; Environment; Human Rights; Immigration, and Peacekeepers.
+The steering committee is made up of elected officers and members at large and the heads of the various teams.
+A diverse group of community activists, social justice advocates and others that have volunteer ties to non-profits and religious organizations, the steering committee assists the teams and sets the agendas.

 Our teams and their members have worked diligently to make their voices heard.
-We have made thousands of calls, mailed hundreds of postcards to our legislators in Arizona and in congress.
+We have made thousands of calls and mailed thousands of postcards to our legislators in Arizona and in congress.
 We have collaborated with like-minded organizations to advocate for issues of crucial importance to Arizona and the nation.